changjiashuai/SwiftUI-MVVM-Concept/README.md

-# Concept "Organizing View and Data layers within SwiftUI App"
+# Organizing View and Data layers within SwiftUI App
 SwiftUI @SwiftUI Development Architecture

 It is not a universal solution but for some cases it can be a suitable concept for building the architecture.
 Especially It might be useful for a prototyping process when you need to focus on visual part of the app keeping your code clean and with less "copy paste" at the same time.